lo1tuma/eslint-plugin-mocha/README.md

 These settings are shared by multiple rules.

 - `additionalCustomNames`: Adds custom suite, test, or hook function names.
-This is useful for Mocha wrappers such as [`ember-mocha`](https://github.com/switchfly/ember-mocha) or project-specific helpers that wrap setup and teardown.
+This is useful for Mocha wrappers such as [`ember-mocha`](https://github.com/switchfly/ember-mocha), [`mocha-each`](https://github.com/ryym/mocha-each), or project-specific helpers that wrap setup and teardown.
+Use `interface: "exports"` for wrappers that expose named imports from a helper module instead of importing directly from `mocha`.

 ```json
 {